Waikato/weka-wiki/docs/use_weka_in_your_java_code.md

 A comprehensive source of information is the chapter *Using the API* of the Weka manual.

 # Instances
-## ARFF File
+## Datasets
 The `DataSource` class is not limited to ARFF files.
-It can also read CSV files and other formats (basically all file formats that Weka can import via its converters).
+It can also read CSV files and other formats (basically all file formats that Weka can import via its converters; it uses the file extension to determine the associated loader).
 ```java
  import weka.core.converters.ConverterUtils.DataSource;
  ...